-INSTRUMENT BRIEF SUMMARY IMPLICATION FOR BIG 5-HLABISA SDF Mobilise and synchronise strategic plans and investment priorities in all spheres of government, state owned entities, business, higher education institutions, labour, civil society and all other social partners in order to achieve the desired growth and development goals, objectives and outcomes; It also should address key issues of implementation blockages whilst providing strategic direction.
-It should provide a constructive vision formulated by relevant stakeholders and the community in order to achieve Spatially contextualise and prioritise interventions so as to achieve greater spatial equity; Develop clearly defined institutional arrangements that ensure decisive leadership, robust management, thorough implementation and on-going review of the growth and development plan.
-It should identify development corridors and nodes aligned with the PGDS and PSEDS development corridors and activity nodes.
-It should address development issues found in the municipality and achieve objectives as required by the The strategy further stated that in order for the 2011 KZN PGDS to deliver on shared growth and integrated, sustainable development through its interventions, all spheres of government must commit to the following: • The implementation of catalytic projects and interventions, municipality.
+INSTRUMENT BRIEF SUMMARY IMPLICATION FOR BIG 5-HLABISA SDF Mobilise and synchronise strategic plans and investment priorities in all spheres of government, state owned entities, business, higher education institutions, labour, civil society and all other social partners in order to achieve the desired growth and development goals, objectives and outcomes; It should provide a constructive vision Spatially contextualise and prioritise interventions so as to achieve greater spatial equity; Develop clearly defined institutional arrangements that ensure decisive leadership, robust management, thorough implementation and on-going review of the growth and development plan. · The strategy further stated that in order for the 2011 KZN PGDS to deliver on shared growth and integrated, sustainable development through its interventions, all spheres of government must commit to the following: • The implementation of catalytic projects and interventions, municipality.